 Little Tummys Laxative Drops Side Effects

 Note: This document contains side effect information about senna.
-Some of the dosage forms listed on this page may not apply to the brand name Little Tummys Laxative Drops.
+Some dosage forms listed on this page may not apply to the brand name Little Tummys Laxative Drops.

-Applies to senna: oral capsule liquid filled, oral flake, oral granule, oral liquid, oral powder for suspension, oral suspension, oral syrup, oral tablet
+Applies to senna: oral capsule liquid filled, oral liquid, oral syrup, oral tablet, oral tablet chewable.

 Along with its needed effects, senna (the active ingredient contained in Little Tummys Laxative Drops) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking senna:

 Applies to senna: compounding powder, oral disintegrating strip, oral granule, oral liquid, oral syrup, oral tablet, oral tablet chewable, rectal suppository.

 Abdominal pain, abdominal spasm, and liquid stool passage usually occurred in patients with irritable colon and may occur in individual overdose events; dose reductions should be performed if the side effects occur.

 Chronic use may result in intestinal mucosa pigmentation/pseudomelanosis coli, which usually recedes with treatment discontinuation.[Ref]

 Albuminuria and hematuria may occur as a result of electrolyte and water equilibrium disorders.

 Urine discoloration by metabolites was not clinically significant.[Ref]